shivan-s/shivan.xyz/content/posts/health/index.md

 	import BlockQuote from "BlockQuote"
 </script>

+The following I wrote as a newsletter and now I repost this as a blog.
+I can't remember when I wrote this...

+---

-Even though I’m not an athlete or think of myself as someone who is outrageously “fit”, exercise and gym attendance have always been a core tenet for most of my life.
+Even though I’m not an athlete or think of myself as someone who is outrageously “fit”, exercise and gym attendance has always been a core tenet for most of my life.

 Initially, I tell myself that these are just habits to maintain good health well into my older years.
 It’s not about just looking good (so I say).